-Overall, 29% of Welsh cat owners are concerned about how they would pay vet bills if their cat became sick or injured, rising to over half (51%) of those who say that they have been negatively impacted by the cost-of-living crisis.
-This is more than the UK as a whole (25% and 50%, respectively)24.
+Overall, 29% of Northern Irish cat owners are concerned about how they would pay vet bills if their cat became sick or injured.
+This is more than the UK as a whole $(25\%)^{20}$.

 As more and more households are struggling to meet everyday costs, Cats Protection is looking at ways that it can support owners to access essential veterinary services.
-Cats Protection's subsidised neutering scheme will enable access to neutering and microchipping to cats where finance may be a barrier.
+Cats Protection's subsidised neutering scheme will enable access to neutering and microchipping for cats where finance may be a barrier.
 Cats Protection also signposts to organisations who provide access to subsidised veterinary clinics for eligible owners.
 However, charity resources will be limited, and in the face of a cost-of-living crisis, it's likely that not all owners will be able to access a subsidised clinic.

 Insights from a recent survey of the veterinary profession suggests that decision making for vets and clients is becoming more dependent on financial limitations since the cost-of-living crisis began.
 Cats Protection is developing education resources for vets to support them with clinical decision making and discussions around finances with owners who are struggling, so that they can offer a broader range of treatment options.